New call-to-action

 “What did you just say?
 How do you pronounce that?
 Prader?
 Spell it for me….”

 I held on for what felt like an eternity before gasping for air, breaking down, sobbing.
 A nurse closed the curtain to give us privacy as I wailed….
-The room quietly became empty and it was just us…. and our shattered dreams.
+The room slowly emptied, and it was just us…. and our shattered dreams.

-I thought all our dreams for our son would be gone with the diagnosis... and perhaps they were... until, when Jayden was just 8 months old, I met my community, my tribe, a group of individuals who was walking this journey with me.
-A group of people that, despite the challenges, told me it was going to be ok… And I learned that research was taking place around the world by people who actually cared about our loved ones with PWS.
+I thought all our dreams for our son would be gone with the diagnosis... and perhaps they were... until, when Jayden was just 8 months old, I met my community, my tribe.
+A family I had never met before, who were walking this journey with me, and despite the challenges, told me everything was going to be ok…

 DREAM what you wish to be possible.